 Players entering or leaving the court during a regular substitution must cross the sideline between the attack line and the scorer’s table.

-A team can request a substitution at the start of a set or during a time-out.
-You can substitute more than one player at a time.
+- A team can request a substitution at the start of a set or during a time-out and you can substitute more than one player at a time.

 - The referee must authorize all substitutions and the scorer must record them.

 - A team can make a Libero substitution before the start of a set, during a time-out or before the service whistle.

 Lisa Porter began writing professionally in 2009.
 She writes for various websites and has a Bachelor of Arts in English literature.